 Consider EALT in your Will

 Even a small amount can make a massive difference to our work.
-By including EALT in you Will, you can create a conservation
+By including EALT in your Will, you can create a conservation legacy for this region.

-Options for Donating to EALT in you Will
+Options for Donating to EALT in your Will

 - Residue of Estate: You may offer the residue of your estate to EALT, that is, any funds that remain after all bills have been settled and inheritances have been allocated.
 This allows any obligations to be met with the remainder (or a portion) going to support EALT.

 - "Charity Child" or Percentage Gift: Leave a percentage of your estate to EALT, or structure your Will with a "charity child".
 For example, if you have three children, divide your estate into four portions, with three portions going to your children, and the fourth to EALT.